siddhartha-gadgil/DeptWeb/_seminars/2026/2026-01-12-prasit-bhattacharya.md

 ---

 The Frobenius map, which raises an element to its $p$-th power, is a fundamental ring endomorphism in characteristic $p$.
 This simple algebraic structure has profound implications, serving as the generator for Galois groups of finite fields.
 In the 1950s, N.E.
-Steenrod generalized this concept to graded $\mathbb{F}_p$​-algebras, a generalization that has since yielded cornerstone results in geometry and algebraic topology.
+Steenrod generalized this concept to graded $\mathbb{F}_p$-algebras, a generalization that has since yielded cornerstone results in geometry and algebraic topology.

 This talk explores a new, crucial question: Can Steenrod operations be refined to detect hidden symmetries?
 We will trace the historical development of this question